Diophantine equations with sum of cubes and cube of sum: Introduction

 \section{Introduction}

-Diophantine cubic equations are notoriously difficult to solve.
-Some of these can be proven to have no solutions, as in the case of Fermat's Last Theorem for exponent 3.
-For other cubic equations, given for example in \cite{Hardy, Dickson, Mordell}, some parametric solutions have been constructed.
-Recently, the general solutions to a class of homogenous cubic equations in an arbitrary number of variables have been identified \cite{Costa:2019zzy, Costa:2020dph}.
-The interpretation of those solutions in terms of cubic surfaces was discussed in \cite{Allanach:2019gwp}.

-Here we would like to solve the following cubic equation in 3 integer variables $x,y,z$: \be a \left(x^3 + y^3 + z^3 \right) = (x + y + z )^3 ~~, \ee where the coefficient $a$ is a rational number.
-This homogeneous Diophantine equation, in the particular case where $a$ is a perfect square, has applications in particle physics, related to the allowed charges of spin-1/2 particles under a new $U(1)$ gauge group \cite{Appelquist:2002mw, Cui:2017juz, Allanach:2019uuu}.
-To characterize the solutions to this equation, we introduce some definitions.
+The study of elliptic curves provides powerful tools for solving cubic Diophantine equations \cite{Silverman2009,Cremona1997,Smart1998}.
+Nevertheless, it remains challenging to find general solutions to parametric families of cubic Diophantine equations \cite{Hardy, Dickson}.
+Here we study the following family of cubic equations in the integer variables $x,y,z$: \be a \left(x^3 + y^3 + z^3 \right) = (x + y + z )^3 ~~, \ee where the coefficient $a$ is a rational number.

+These homogeneous Diophantine equations have applications in particle physics, related to the allowed charges of spin-1/2 particles under a new $U(1)$ gauge group \cite{Appelquist:2002mw, Cui:2017juz, Allanach:2019uuu, Costa:2019zzy}.
+Since $a=0$ is a trivial case ($ x = - y - z$), we will focus on $a\neq 0$.
+To characterize the solutions to (\ref{eq:general3variables}), we introduce some definitions.

-\begin{definition} Two integers, $x_1$ and $x_2$, form a {\it vectorlike pair} if $x_1 + x_2 = 0$. \end{definition}
+\begin{definition} Two integers, $x$ and $y$, form a {\it vectorlike pair} if $x + y = 0$. \end{definition}

+This terminology is common in quantum field theory, where $x$ and $y$ are fermion charges, and the gauge field has vector couplings to the fermions if $x + y = 0$.

 \begin{definition} \ A {\it primitive solution} to Eq.~(\ref{eq:general3variables}) is a solution $\{ x,y,z \}$ with $x,y,z \in \mathbb{Z}$ that satisfies the following conditions: \\ 1. $x y z \neq 0$. \\ 2. gcd$(x,y,z ) = 1$. \\ 3. the set $ \{ x,y,z \} $ does not include any vectorlike pair. \end{definition}